xpe/rs-uttt/doc/results.md

 ## From 1000-Game Trials

 In this section, I report 30+ trials.
-Each trail was based on aggregate totals from 1000 random games.
+Each trial was based on aggregate totals from 1000 random games.

 ### Wins and Ties